Bucket policy

 action filter.
 If matched, the request is rejected and no further checks are performed.
 If it meets theAllow

-- A condition is specified for when a policy is in effect.
+- Item determining whether a rule is effective.
 For more information, see Conditions.

 Bucket access via the management console